 One of our flagship products at AlliedCrowds is the Capital Finder, which has a lot going on under the hood.
 I decided to write a three part blog series to help our readers better understand what we are up to and why it is important.
 This is Part I.

 I will take readers from a very high level view of what we are using this data to accomplish in this first part.
-I will then explain in more detail how the data is gathered and processed in Part II.
-Finally, in Part III, I will go all the way down into some of the code used to make it all happen.
+I then explain in more detail how the data is gathered and processed in the second part.
+Finally, in the third part, I go into some of Machine Learning and Natural Language Processing code used to make it all happen.

 What is the Capital Finder?